chrisranderson/beholder/README.md

 7. Navigate to [http://localhost:6006](http://localhost:6006)

 ### Install a nightly build of TensorFlow
-**This is optional, but currently required to see summaries besides Beholder's visualizations in this version of TensorBoard.**

 This repository uses a version of TensorBoard that is newer than the one that comes with TensorFlow.
-It relies on a nightly build of TensorFlow.
+That version of TensorBoard relies on a nightly build of TensorFlow.
 You can find nightly builds on [the TensorFlow README](https://github.com/tensorflow/tensorflow#installation), and `pip install <WHEEL_FILE>` to install.

-If you don't install the nightly build, you'll be able to use Beholder, but not see any other summaries (other plugins will be listed as inactive, even if they sould be active).
-This issue is related to this error: `Protocol message has no non-repeated submessage field "metadata"`.
-Installing a nightly build should fix this problem.

 ## Run the demo
 `bazel build beholder/demos/demo && ./bazel-bin/beholder/demos/demo/demo`